Building Strategic Leadership Pipeline: Identifying and Developing Your Leaders

 - How to address: Increase the visibility of diverse leaders.
 This can be done through internal communication channels such as newsletters and town hall meetings, as well as external communication channels such as social media and press releases.
 By highlighting the accomplishments of diverse leaders, organizations create role models for others to follow.

-The Promise—and Challenge—of DE&I in Succession Planning
+The Promise—and Challenge—of Succession Planning

 - How to increase the visibility of underrepresented candidates in leadership pipelines, including identifying promising, rising leaders and ensuring they have meaningful high-profile growth opportunities.